fread-ink/epub-cfi-resolver/README.md

 Not supported:

-* Before first / after last locations
 * Simple Ranges
 * Sorting CFIs

-It is possible to specify CFIs as referencing a location immediately before or after an element, rather than directly on the element.
-This is not yet fully supported.

 Simple Ranges are not fully supported.
 They are parsed as the beginning location of the range.
 That is, for triples like <prefix>,<range-start>,<range-end> they are parsed as <prefix><range-start>.